 Hundreds Of Flights Cancelled, Thousands More Delayed As Winter Storm Moves East

-As weary travelers begin their post-Thanksgiving trek back home — and back to work — two winter storms continue to disrupt travel plans throughout the nation.
+As weary travelers make their post-Thanksgiving trek back home — and back to work — two winter storms continue to disrupt travel plans throughout the nation.
 Heavy snow and ice accumulation is expected to continue battering regions across the United States on Sunday, the first day of meteorological winter, delaying or cancelling flights of thousands of customers.

 National